objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

 ```

-`List<CacheValidation>` is a list of validations that are implemented from the `CacheValidation` interface.
+`List<CacheValidation>` is a list of validations.
+Validations implemented from the `CacheValidation` interface.
-Different validations can be applied for different `Mojo`.
+Different `Mojo` can use different validations.

 ```